m5zoom/Codewithmoshpython/README.md

 # Codewithmoshpython

-This is a completed Django Project from the Code with Mosh Python tutorial.
+This is a completed Django Project from the Code with Mosh Python tutorial using Python 3.6 and Django 1.11.